Airthrix/AliceSkyGardenT3/README.md

 The Energy Efficiency Optimization Language Model AliceSkyGardenT3 Framework Based on Ternary Parameters {-1,0,1}

-Due to the involvement of business secrets, it has not been fully open-sourced yet, so I encrypted the framework code.
-Just make sure that ".api_key.key" and "API_KEY.bin" these two files in the path.
+Due to the involvement of business secrets, it has not been fully open-sourced yet, so I encrypted the framework code to local API.
+Only make sure that ".api_key.key" and "API_KEY.bin" these two files in the path.

 After adding ".api_key.key" and "API_KEY.bin" in the path, you can directly run python train_vocab.py for training